ktnrg45/pyps4-2ndscreen/README.rst

 A full Python implementation based on the Node.js package, ps4-waker.
 This is an unofficial API for the PS4 2nd Screen App.

+This module is mainly targeted towards developers although the module does include a basic CLI.

 **Disclaimer**:
 This project/module and I are not affiliated with or endorsed by Sony Interactive Entertainment LLC.
 As such this project may break at any time.